SharePoint/sp-dev-docs/docs/sp-add-ins/include-an-add-in-part-in-the-provider-hosted-add-in.md

 2. Select **Client web part (Host Web)**, give it the name **Place Order**, and then select **Add**. ("Client web part" is another name for "add-in part".)

-3. On the next page of the wizard, select the second option: **Select or enter the URL of an existing web page for the client web part content**.
+3. On the next page of the wizard, select the second option: **Select or enter the URL of an existing webpage for the client web part content**.

 4. In the drop-down list, select the URL for the **OrderForm.aspx** page, and then select **Finish**.